openedx/docs.openedx.org/source/educators/references/controlling_content_visibility.rst

 groups to give access to particular components or units in your course only to learners in specific cohorts.
-If your course has more than one enrollment track, you might provide the same practice assignments to all learners yet provide learners in the certificate track with different exams from non- certificate learners.
+If your course has more than one enrollment track, you might provide the same practice assignments to all learners yet provide learners in the certificate track with different exams from non-certificate learners.

 * :ref:`Modify access settings for a unit<Set Access Restrictions For a Unit>`